Władysław III of Poland: Legacy

-A cenotaph featuring Władysław's effigy at Wawel Cathedral.
+A cenotaph featuring Władysław III's effigy at Wawel Cathedral.
 The king's body was never found and his tomb remains empty.

-Władysław's legacy as King of Hungary was tarnished in existing records by the Habsburgs; the largely unrealistic picture of his reign presented in the Annales chronicles were constructed as a consistent polemic comprising the allegations of what is described as "Habsburg propaganda".
-Furthermore, Władysław's claim to Hungary was deemed illegitimate and he was often portrayed as a usurper, who unsuccessfully launched a crusade against the Turks.
-Rumours also spread that Władysław had Elizabeth of Luxembourg poisoned as her death occurred suddenly after their meeting in December 1442.
+Władysław III's legacy as King of Hungary was tarnished in existing records by the Habsburgs; the largely unrealistic picture of his reign presented in the Annales chronicles was constructed as a consistent polemic comprising the allegations of what is described as "Habsburg propaganda".
+Furthermore, Władysław III's claim to Hungary was deemed illegitimate and he was often portrayed as a usurper who unsuccessfully launched a crusade against the Turks.
+Rumours also spread that Władysław III had Elizabeth of Luxembourg poisoned, as her death occurred suddenly after their meeting in December 1442.

 Following his death, Władysław III was commemorated in many songs and poems.

 A main boulevard and residential district in Varna are named after Władysław.
-In 1935 a park-museum, Władysław Warneńczyk, opened in Varna, with a symbolic cenotaph built atop of an ancient Thracian mound tomb.
-There had been also a football team named after Vladislav in Varna, present day its inheritor is known as PFC Cherno More Varna.
+In 1935, a park-museum, Władysław Warneńczyk, opened in Varna, with a symbolic cenotaph built atop an ancient Thracian mound tomb.
+There had also been a football team named after Vladislav in Varna; in the present day, its inheritor is known as PFC Cherno More Varna.

 The Hungarian book series about John Hunyadi was adapted into a television miniseries, Rise of the Raven, released in 2025.
 The series also depicts the rise of Vladislaus I to the throne of the Kingdom of Hungary and dramatizes events surrounding the Battle of Varna.